Leader-board/OA-and-Interviews/Application experiences/2021-22/HSBC/Markets & Securities Services - Quantitative Finance - Full-Time Associate Programme.md

 * It should be noted that this role (being an "Associate" and not an "Analyst") has relatively higher requirements compared to most other HSBC graduate roles.
 Specifically, a "quantitative" masters degree is mandatory (which I would have).
 Hence I was a bit surprised with the Hirevue interview, but then arguably that is not an excuse.
 The role is definitely interesting in itself and hence this failure did sting.
 * This is my third consecutive year I've applied to HSBC (for three different roles), and completes my hat-trick of failures there.
 All at the same pesky job simulation stage...
 * It appears that I am so bad that I didn't even meet a "minimum" benchmark.
-I inferred this from looking at [reports on The Student Room](https://www.thestudentroom.co.uk/showthread.php?t=7100404), where the majority reported getting an email that they passed a "minimum benchmark" which in term only means that they are in consideration for selection to the next stage.
+I inferred this from looking at [reports on The Student Room](https://www.thestudentroom.co.uk/showthread.php?t=7100404), where the majority reported getting an email that they passed a "minimum benchmark" which in turn only means that they are in consideration for selection to the next stage.

 ### Appendix: Feedback report after the immersive assessment